SalishSeaCast/docs/particles/ariane.rst

 You should notice several new files, such as :kbd:`ariane_trajectories_qualitative.nc` and :kbd:`traj.txt`.
 These files contain the trajectory information.

-:kbd:`ariane_trajectories_qualitative.nc` can be loaded into a notebook to plot the particle locations over time and starting/finishing points, etc.
+* :kbd:`ariane_trajectories_qualitative.nc` can be loaded into a notebook to plot the particle locations over time and starting/finishing points, etc.
-A quick look at :kbd:`traj.txt` can be useful as well.
+* :kbd:`traj.txt` is helpful if you want to get a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly.

 To run your own trajectory simulation with Salish Sea model output, create a run directory: